bluescarni/mppp/doc/sphinx/index.rst

 * avoid heap memory allocations as much as possible, and
 * use optimised implementations of basic operations (instead of calling GMP functions).

-The combination of these two techniques results in a performance increase up to ~3x, on small operands, with respect to GMP.
+The combination of these two techniques results in a performance increase, on small operands, with respect to GMP.
 The price to pay is a small overhead when operating on large operands.

 mp++ was created to cater to the requirements of computer algebra systems, which typically need to be able